FacultyUpskillingOrg/GitHubRepository-Backend/README.md

 -**NOTE** :The above settings are used to fetch the repositories from GitHub API.
 The default values are set to fetch 100 repositories with size greater than 100KBs.
 The periodic interval is set to 24 hours.
 You can change these values according to your requirements.
 The settings are to be used for local testing, ensure you set the appropriate values in the Azure App Service configuration settings when deploying the application.
 Do not push the secrets to the repository.

-# Latest releases

-Check the [releases](https://dev.azure.com/MicrosoftLeapClassroom/GitRepositoryTracker/_release) page for the latest version of the application.

 # API references